Increasing the health and human services workforce

 Disqualified applicants for all MSHF scholarships:

-- VHA dba MSHF directors, officers, employees, members of the Program Committee (including non-voting community members), and their family members.
+- VHA dba MSHF directors, officers, employees, members of the MSHF Program Committee (including non-voting community members of the MSHF Program Committee), and their family members.

 - Mat-Su Regional Medical Center Board of Directors members and their family members.

 - Family members of a disqualified person include a disqualified person’s spouse, siblings (whether by whole or half-blood), spouses of siblings (whether by whole or half-blood) and their children by whole or half blood or by adoption, ancestors, children (including a legally adopted child), grandchildren, great grandchildren, and spouses of children, grandchildren, and great grandchildren (whether by whole or half-blood).

 - Please visit our FAQ page.

 - For additional assistance, please send an email to: email@example.com